 There are plenty of options for places to stay, but I recommend the Waipouli Beach Resort.
 Here, you’ll find two-bedroom condos that offer full kitchens and all the amenities, perfect for the entire family.
 The resort pool is spectacular – with a lazy river, slides, sand-bottom hot tubs, and more.
 Plus, you have direct access to the beach on property.

+Kauai offers plenty of vacation rentals in all the major tourist areas.
 Wherever you choose to stay, Kauai is the perfect island for an unforgettable family vacation.

 Plan your Kauai vacation